AljoschaMeyer/pavo-rs/README.md

 #### Let

-The syntax for let statements is `let some_binder_pattern = some_expression`.
-The let statement evaluates the expression and then binds the identifiers in the binder pattern according to the resulting value.
+The syntax for let statements is `let some_binder_patterns = some_expression`.
+The let statement evaluates the expression and then binds the identifiers in the binder patterns according to the resulting value.
 The statement itself evaluates to `nil`.

 #### Rec